olincollege/run-dupe/README.md

 The model class can be found in `run_model.py` and it imports all the classes from `run_controller.py` and `run_view.py` and puts them together into a model class that runs the game (that's why this is the file you run to open the game window).

 ## How to Play?

-**To run the game run the file `run_model.py`**

-Once launched, you'll see a start screen.
-Press the "Start" button to begin—there’s no countdown, so be ready to play immediately.
-You control an alien character running along a platform in space while dodging incoming pits.

-Use the arrow keys or WASD to move left and right.
-Press the space bar to jump.
-Your objective is to stay alive as long as possible and reach the highest level you can.

-You’ll level up after passing five platforms in a single run.
-For the first eight levels, each level-up increases the game’s speed, raising the difficulty.
-If your character falls into a pit or off the platform, the game ends and resets to the home screen, where you can try again.
-Your current level is displayed in the top-left corner during gameplay.

-This structure allows for quick retries, a progressively harder challenge, and an intuitive control scheme accessible to both new and experienced players.

 ### Getting Started

 #### Required Software Packages